Named Allele Matcher 101

 A partial allele is when a sample matches all the (core) variants of a defined allele but also has additional variants.
 For example, CYP2C19 *2/[*17 + g.94781859G>A].
 In the case where a partial call occurs off the reference allele, only the positions are listed (e.g. *2/g.94781859G>A).

-When asked to find combinations and partial alleles, the Named Allele Matcher will only attempt to do so if no viable call can be made.
+When asked to find combinations and partial alleles, the Named Allele Matcher

-Phased vs. Unphased Data
+Unphased Data

 When dealing with unphased data, note that the Named Allele Matcher will never produce a combination/partial allele call if there is a viable non-combination/partial call.
-For example, if the sample would be called CYP2B6 *1/[*8 + *9] with phased data, the Named Allele Matcher will only call *8/*9 if the data is unphased because that is a viable call.
+For example, if the sample is CYP2B6 *1/[*8 + *9] with phased data, the Named Allele Matcher will only call *8/*9 if the data is unphased because that is a viable call.
 It will not attempt to look for potential combination/partial alleles.

 Scoring